 Credits are listed as semester credits.
 To determine equivalent quarter credits, multiply quarter credits by 2/3 (2 semester credits = 3 quarter credits).
 The Admissions Committee reviews the entire application, and is seeking well-rounded, achievement oriented people whose maturity and dedication will lead them to a successful career as a pharmacist.

 All inquiries about admission to the Pharmacy program should be directed to PCOM’s Office of Admissions, 4170 City Avenue, Philadelphia, PA 19131 (215) 871-6700 or (800) 999-6998.
 PCOM School of Pharmacy – Georgia Campus participates in the centralized Pharmacy College Application Service (PharmCAS) for applicants applying to colleges and schools of pharmacy.
 Application to PCOM School of Pharmacy – Georgia Campus consists of a completed PharmCAS Application and a PCOM School of Pharmacy – Georgia Campus Supplemental Application.
 Beginning in June, prospective pharmacy students may submit their application through PharmCAS.
 The PharmCAS application will include all undergraduate and graduate coursework, official transcripts, three letters of recommendation and PCAT score(s).
-PharmCAS applications must be completed no later than March 1 of the year of desired matriculation; however, applicants are encouraged to apply well ahead of this date.
+PharmCAS applications must be completed no later than March 2nd of the year of desired matriculation; however, applicants are encouraged to apply well ahead of this date.
+This cycle, the ability to create a PharmCAS application will remain open through May 18th (as opposed to closing on March 2nd).
+Schools can continue to request extensions through June 1st to any applicants who have created a PharmCAS account.
 Upon receipt of the PharmCAS Application by the Office of Admissions, a PCOM School of Pharmacy Supplemental Application will be sent via email and must be completed and signed.
-The deadline for the PCOM School of Pharmacy Supplemental Application is April 1 of the year of desired matriculation.
-When the PharmCAS Application, letters of recommendation, and PCAT score(s), as well as the PCOM School of Pharmacy Supplemental Application (including fees) is received in the Office of Admissions, the application will be considered complete.
+The deadline for the PCOM School of Pharmacy Supplemental Application is extended to June 15th.
+When the PharmCAS Application, letters of recommendation, and PCAT score(s), as well as the PCOM School of Pharmacy Supplemental Application is received in the Office of Admissions, the application will be considered complete.
 Early application and fulfillment of all requirements is strongly recommended, because a rolling admissions process is followed with review of completed applications beginning in early Fall.
 All accepted candidates are required to remit a $500.00 non-refundable deposit to secure a seat in the class.
 The candidate is also asked to review and acknowledge the PCOM — School of Pharmacy Technical Standards.
 Interviews begin in mid October and will be conducted through May.
 If you are selected for an interview, we will send you an email with the date of your interview.
 Applicants will receive an email from PharmDinterviews@pcom.edu.
 All interviews are conducted at the Georgia Campus.
 Please add this address to your directory so it will not be captured in any computer filters.
 We will use the email address provided on your PharmCAS application.
 Please check your account on a regular basis.
 It is your responsibility to notify us, in writing, if your email address changes.
 For questions regarding submission of the PharmCAS application, contact PharmCAS directly at firstname.lastname@example.org or 617-612-2050.
 Should you have any questions, please contact us via email at: PharmDadmissions@pcom.edu

 For more information on this program, contact the Office of Admissions at: